 NOTE: If you have small children and/or cats, you’ll probably want to be prepared to go ahead and apply your finish material and mount your fireplace as soon as possible once you’ve brought your frames inside your home and attached to the wall.
 If not, you should expect lots of climbing to occur.
 My kids were devastated once we finished since they no longer had access to their makeshift indoor climbing gym.

-Want to see how we built our floating mantle to hang above our fireplace?
-You can find the complete tutorial here: How to Build a Modern Farmhouse Floating Mantle.
-It was such a simply DIY project and really saved us a ton of money over buying a pre-made one!
+Want to see how we built our floating mantel to hang above our fireplace?
+You can find the complete tutorial here: How to Build a Modern Farmhouse Floating Mantel.
+It was such a simple DIY project and really saved us a ton of money over buying a pre-made one!

 After marking where the studs were located, Eric simply cut each piece of shiplap to size and used his Ryobi One cordless nail gun to attach the shiplap directly to the plywood substrate.

-So, we were actually really, really lucky at this point because we had originally intended to install AirStone below the mantle, but once we purchased it and brought it into the house it just didn’t give us the vibe we were looking for.
+So, we were actually really, really lucky at this point because we had originally intended to install AirStone below the mantel, but once we purchased it and brought it into the house it just didn’t give us the vibe we were looking for.
 I was concerned the shiplap would hit at odd places, but we, thankfully, were able to position the boards in such a way that the lines ended up being clean and even, for the most part.
-So, if you’ve gotten to this point, just please be sure to pre-measure for your shiplap and make whatever allowances need to be made in order to keep your lines consistent.
+So, if you’ve gotten to this point in the tutorial, just please be sure to pre-measure for your shiplap and make whatever allowances need to be made in order to keep your lines consistent.

 Next, we added some thin corner trim to the front corners of our shiplap.

 Once you have finished installing the shiplap, you can then mount your electric fireplace onto its frame.
 Yay!